ros2-forest/forest/README.md

 **FOrEST** (FPGA-Oriented Easy Synthesizer Tool) is a tool that allows an easy and seamless integration of HLS-generated FPGA logic into [ROS2](https://index.ros.org/doc/ros2/) systems.
 It automatically generates a ROS2-FPGA node, which can be used to accelerate versatile and robust real-world robot applications.

 The diagram of a Forest-generated ROS2-FPGA node is shown below.
-Forest automatically creates a PYNQ driver to communicate between ROS2 and FPGA, and generates and builds all of the files necessary to encompass the FPGA logic within a ROS2 package, allowing it to be easily accesible to other ROS2 nodes running on the PS part of an FPGA SoC or even distributed ROS2 nodes that communicate with the FPGA SoC PS over a network.
+Forest automatically creates a PYNQ driver to communicate between ROS2 and FPGA, and generates and builds all of the files necessary to encompass the FPGA logic within a ROS2 package, allowing it to be easily accessible to other ROS2 nodes running on the PS part of an FPGA SoC or even distributed ROS2 nodes that communicate with the FPGA SoC PS over a network.

 ![ros2-fpga-node](docs/ros2-fpga-node-png.png)